Weightloss Surgery

 The net effect is to create a smaller stomach.
 This leads to a more rapid feeling of fullness.
 The patient simply eats less and therefore takes in fewer calories.
 The body turns to stored fat for energy and the result over time is less fat and lower weight.

-A newer form involves installing an adjustable Lap Band around the stomach.
+A newer form involves installing an adjustable Lap Band or sleeve around the stomach.
 This eliminates the need to puncture the stomach and makes it possible for the physician to adjust the effect as the patient loses weight or even reverse the procedure.

 Generally considered to be safe, this procedure can be done on an outpatient basis.
 Most consider it a minor inconvenience, though like any medical procedure it's expensive and more and more insurance companies are refusing to cover it or any of the other procedures.
 The band itself is not painful.